TeenPact: The State Class

 The State Class is the base level and foundation of the TeenPact organization.
 This class runs from Monday through Thursday of a given week at students' respective state capitols, is designed for students of ages 13 through 19, and is billed as a "hands-on learning experience."
 In this class, students participate in a variety of activities, encompassing many aspects of their particular state government as well as the Christian emphasis of the program.
 The class consists of student mock legislative sessions, learning how bills become law, field experiences (such as interviewing lobbyists), and special speakers (often state legislators or activists).
 On the Christian side of the program, students participate in worship sessions, bible study, and prayer walks through the various state capitols.
 Because of the on-site exams and pre-class homework, TeenPact describes its class as being worth one-third of a high-school carnegie unit.
 After completing the four-day State Class, a student is eligible to attend Alumni Events.

 All students are required to wear what the ministry describes as "formal business attire" at their politically-oriented State Classes as well as parts of some Alumni Events.
-This professional dress code requires skirts for women.
-During events that do not take place in a "professional environment", however, dress codes are much more relaxed for both sexes, and women are permitted to wear pants or shorts.
+Men are required to wear a suit and tie, and women must wear blazers with pants or a skirt that reaches below the knee.
+During events that do not take place in a "professional environment", dress codes are much more relaxed for both sexes, and casual attire is permitted.

 TeenPact also offers a One Day State Class (formerly known as "TeenyPact") for younger students.
 It is a branch of the four-day class, held on Friday immediately following TeenPact "graduation".
 This class is designed as a compact and simplified version of the longer class, tailored to students ages 8 through 12.
 It includes many of the events of the upper level in a more age appropriate and fast-paced environment.

-A Political Communication Workshop (formerly a Public Speaking Class) is also offered as an extension of the week for four-day students, and is also held on the Friday following the normal TeenPact program, occurring simultaneously with the one-day class.
+A Political Communication Workshop, also known as PCW (formerly a Public Speaking Class), is offered as an extension of the week for four-day students, and is also held on the Friday following the normal TeenPact program, occurring simultaneously with the one-day class.
 In the workshop, the older students are developed and polished in the simple fundamentals of oratory, including eye contact, stage movement and gestures, speech writing, impromptu speaking, and the basics of civilized debate, as well as drafting mock resolutions similar to mock legislation drafted during the State Class.